-SUMIF and COUNTIF Functions in Excel – how can I use these functions in my worksheets?
+SUMIF and COUNTIF Functions in Excel – using these functions in your spreadsheet, have you used them before?
+Watch the video to learn more

 This week’s hint and tip is about the SUMIF and COUNTIF functions in Excel and how you can use them in your worksheets.
 These are covered on our intermediate Excel course but we also decided to do a hint and tip on it.
 We are going to go through it now below.